oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/bridge.md

 | NEXT_PUBLIC_WALLET_CONNECT_PROJECT_ID | Wallet connect project ID | `***`   |

 ### Step 3: Build and Deploy
-This guide provides instructions to build a Docker image, run a container from that image, copy a folder from the container to your host machine, and then set up an Nginx container to serve static files.
+This guide provides instructions to build a Docker image, run a container from that image, copy a directory from the container to your host machine, and then set up an Nginx container to serve static files.

 #### Prerequisites